krb5/krb5/doc/rst_source/krb_admins/appl_servers/keytabs.rst

 passwords, it is equally important for hosts to protect their keytabs.
 You should always store keytab files on local disk, and make them readable only by root, and you should never send a keytab file over a network in the clear.
-Ideally, you should run the kadmin command to extract a keytab on the host on which the keytab is to reside.
+Ideally, you should run the :ref:`kadmin(1)` command to extract a keytab on the host on which the keytab is to reside.

 .. _add_princ_kt: